dask/dask/docs/source/bag.rst

 with Hadoop or Spark.  *No dask scheduler currently integrates nicely with data-local file systems like HDFS*.

 Execution
 ---------

-Execution on bags provide two benefits
+Execution on bags provide two benefits:

 1. Streaming: data processes lazily, allowing smooth execution of larger-than-memory data
-2. Parallel: data is split up, allowing multiple cores to execute in parallel
+2. Parallel: data is split up, allowing multiple cores to execute in parallel.

 Trigger Evaluation
 ~~~~~~~~~~~~~~~~~~

-Bags have a ``.compute()`` method to trigger computation.
+Bags have a ``.compute()`` method to trigger computation:

 .. code-block:: python